web-infra-dev/rsbuild/packages/document/docs/en/guide/debug/inspector.md

 - Each module will be processed by different loaders, and the compilation results of each loader are difficult to perceive.
 - It is difficult to analyze the time cost of each webpack loader (such as babel-loader, ts-loader).

-In order to make performance analysis, error investigation and loader development more convenient, we provide the [webpack inspector](https://github.com/web-infra-dev/webpack-inspector) tool in the Builder.
+In order to make performance analysis, error investigation and loader development more convenient, we provide the [webpack inspector](https://github.com/web-infra-dev/webpack-inspector) tool in the Rsbuild.

 ## Enable